-We expect to continue to incur significant expenses to develop and market products and diagnostic assays, which could make it difficult for us to achieve and sustain profitability.
+\We expect to continue to incur significant expenses to develop and market products and diagnostic assays, which could make it difficult for us to achieve and sustain profitability.

 In recent years, we have incurred significant costs in connection with the development of our products and diagnostic assays.
-For the year ended December 31, 2018 and the three month period ended March 31, 2019, our research and development expenses were \$4.5 million and \$1.2 million, respectively, and our sales and marketing expenses were \$5.9 million and \$1.4 million, respectively.
+For the year ended December 31, 2019, and the three months ended March 31, 2020 our research and development expenses were \$4.7 million and \$1.3 million, respectively, and our sales and marketing expenses were \$5.9 million and \$1.5 million, respectively.
 We expect our expenses to continue to increase for the foreseeable future as we conduct studies of our current products, assays and services and our planned future products, assays and services, continue to establish our sales and marketing organization, drive adoption of and reimbursement for our products and diagnostic assays and develop new products, assays and services.
 As a result, we need to generate significant revenues in order to achieve sustained profitability.

-If medical oncologists, surgical oncologists, urologists, pulmonologists, pathologists and other physicians decide not to order our current or planned future assays, or if laboratory supply distributors or their customers decide not to order our current or planned future products, we may be unable to generate sufficient revenue to sustain our business.
+\If medical oncologists, surgical oncologists, urologists, pulmonologists, pathologists and other physicians decide not to order our current or planned future assays, or if laboratory supply distributors or their customers decide not to order our current or planned future products, we may be unable to generate sufficient revenue to sustain our business.

-To generate demand for our current products, assays and services and our planned future products, assays and services, we will need to educate medical oncologists, surgical oncologists, urologists, pulmonologists, pathologists, and other physicians and other health care professionals, as well as laboratory and medical equipment suppliers, on the clinical utility, benefits and value of the products, assays and services we provide through published papers, presentations at scientific conferences, educational programs and one-on-one education sessions by members of our sales force.
+To generate demand for our current products, assays and services and our planned future products, assays and services, we will need to educate medical oncologists, surgical oncologists, pulmonologists, pathologists, and other physicians and other health care professionals, as well as laboratory and medical equipment suppliers, on the clinical utility, benefits and value of the products, assays and services we provide through published papers, presentations at scientific conferences, educational programs and one-on-one education sessions by members of our sales force.
 In addition, we need to educate medical oncologists, surgical oncologists, urologists, pulmonologists, pathologists and other physicians of our ability to obtain and maintain coverage and adequate reimbursement from third-party payers.
 We need to hire additional commercial, scientific, technical and other personnel to support this process.
 Unless an adequate number of medical practitioners order our current assays and our planned future assays, or unless an adequate number of laboratory supply distributors order our current and planned future products, we will likely be unable to create demand in sufficient volume for us to achieve sustained profitability.
+Our ability to interface with physicians and other medical professionals has been impacted and will likely continue to be impacted by the ongoing COVID-19 pandemic.

-Clinical utility studies are important in demonstrating to both customers and payers an assay's clinical relevance and value.
+\Clinical utility studies are important in demonstrating to both customers and payers an assay's clinical relevance and value.
 If we are unable to identify collaborators willing to work with us to conduct clinical utility studies, or the results of those studies do not demonstrate that an assay provides clinically meaningful information and value, commercial adoption of such assay may be slow, which would negatively impact our business.